 Adler Index rating: 100

 The Canon 15×45s were the first affordable image-stabilized binoculars available, and at the time were described as “revolutionary,” in a review by my S&T colleague, Dennis di Cicco.
 Although they’re no longer made, you might see them pop up on the used market from time to time.
 But aren’t used image-stabilized binos a gamble?
 Sure.
 But all used optical gear is a gamble.
 Definitely try before you buy.
-And though it’s only one data point, I can say that my 10-year-old 15×45s continue to work as well today as when they were new.
+And though it’s only one data point, I can say that my 20-year-old 15×45s continue to work pretty much as well today as when they were new.

 The performance of the 15×45s is excellent.
 The optics are sharp and crisp, the stabilization works well, and the 15× magnification gives significantly more detailed images than the 10× models.
 Indeed, most of what is true for the 15×50s reviewed below, is true for the 15×45s.
 These old binos have performed so well that I have never been tempted to replace them with a newer model — there just isn’t much to be gained.